space-wizards/docs/src/en/space-station-14/departments/service/proposals/botanyProdution.md

 Entity spam is eventually an issue, but bigger problems are hit by glowing plants.
 The lighting engine gets weird when there are hundreds or thousands of lights on screen at once, and reported issues vary from "screen goes permanently black" to "FoV disabled entirely" to "shadows dont look right until you walk away".
 I don't want to remove stuff because of engine limits, but I do know that some problems don't show up for everyone and are hard to reproduce live, and may vary in addition with settings and hardware performance levels.

-I maintain that the best way to address the issue is to give botanists more demands from the rest of the station to juggle, and more potential goals to pursue.
-I also acknowledge that
+I maintain that the best way to address the issue(s) is to give botanists more demands from the rest of the station to juggle, and more potential goals to pursue.
+I also acknowledge that doesn't mean players wouldn't choose to max production to a problematic degree anyways, and there should still be some sort of mechanical way to minimize the impact of that.
+It's time to fix the issue.

 ## Details